nLab judgmental equality

 On the roles of types in mathematics

-The notion of definitional equality was later introduced by Per Martin-Löf, first in the context of normalization proofs for higher-order logic in the paper Hauptsatz for Intuitionistic Simple Type Theory and generalized in Type Theory.
+The notion of judgmental or definitional equality was later introduced by Per Martin-Löf, first in the context of normalization proofs for higher-order logic in the paper Hauptsatz for Intuitionistic Simple Type Theory and generalized in Type Theory.
 He discusses this notion in the paper About Models for Intuitionistic Type Theory and The notion of Definitional Equality.

 The extension from AUTOMATH is that one adds the notion of data type (natural number), of constructors (zero and successor) and primitive recursion as definitional equality.
 The motivation is that one can consider the schema of primitive recursion as a definition of a function.